SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 Now, from the login page, your users can connect their GitHub accounts with the new "Log in with GitHub" button.

 ### Creating a dedicated app for authentication
-If you're using Community Edition or you want to use a dedicated app for GitHub authentication, you can create a GitHub OAuth app.
+If you want to use a dedicated app for GitHub authentication, you can create a GitHub OAuth app.
 You'll find general instructions for creating a GitHub OAuth App [here](https://docs.github.com/en/free-pro-team@latest/developers/apps/creating-an-oauth-app).
 Specify the following settings in your OAuth App:

 - **Homepage URL** – the public URL of your SonarQube server.
 For example, `https://sonarqube.mycompany.com`.
 For security reasons, HTTP is not supported, and you must use HTTPS.
 The public URL is configured in SonarQube at **[Administration > General > Server base URL](/#sonarqube-admin#/admin/settings)**.
 - **Authorization callback URL** – your instance's base URL.
 For example, `https://yourinstance.sonarqube.com`.